Middle Bar, California: History

 After the first gold rush, the area experienced a second round of increased population in the 1920s during a smaller mining rush.

 Eventually, the homes of Middle Bar were purchased by the East Bay Municipal Utility District.
 The company had built the Pardee Dam, six miles away.

 Present day

-In the present day a truss bridge built by the Clinton Bridge and Iron Works bearing the date 1912 crosses the Mokelumne River at the town site, connecting the river banks in Amador County and Calaveras County, California.
+In the present day a truss bridge built by the Clinton Bridge and Iron Works bearing the date 1912 crosses the Mokelumne River at the town site, connecting the river banks in Amador and Calaveras counties.